Essequebo and Demerary Royal Gazette 1811 March 09

 Demerary, March 9th 1811.

-[Sailing ship icon] The well known ship Thomas,
+The well known ship THOMAS,

 Will positively sail a Running Ship the first Springs in April.
 For Freight or Passage apply to

-Macintyre, Sayers & Co.
+MACINTYRE, SAYERS & Co.

 Demerary 9th March 1811.

 Will sail in Eight Days.
-For Freight or Passage apply to Ryan & Kenny.
+For Freight or Passage apply to RYAN & KENNY.

 Who are landing on consignment from on board the above Vessel, the following articles, for which Coffee will be received at Cash price: -